Successful Aging thru Financial Empowerment

 3. Submit fraud complaints to close fraudulent accounts and remove negative items from credit reports breached by identity theft.

-7. Understand financial communications from business, creditors, etc.
+7. Understand financial communications from businesses, creditors, etc.

 8. Add fraud alerts to the major credit bureaus.